Many web users prefer to keep their browsing history secret and private - from loved ones, colleagues, even total strangers and advertising companies.

 Many of us share our Macs with other people, and you don't want to worry about any embarrassing websites you've been looking at being discovered by your spouse or flatmate.

 If you're thinking of having one machine for sharing and another for the private stuff, bear in mind that it's not as simple as you might think.
 Safari features such as Top Sites, Frequently Visited and the Smart Search Field automatically display your history as you use the browser, and iCloud syncs this information between your Apple devices.
-If you look at a website on your Mac it could pop up when somebody uses your iPhone or iPad.
+If you look at a website on your Mac it could pop up when somebody uses your iPhone or iPad or vice versa.

-Even if you trust people not to bother searching through your history, they could still accidentally discover what you've been looking at, just by using Safari on your Mac (or your iPad or iPhone).
+Even if you trust people not to bother searching through your history, they could still accidentally discover what you've been looking at when the browser offers it as an autocomplete suggestion.

 If you're looking for more things to worry about, there were reports in 2017 that Apple hadn't been removing deleted Safari web histories from iCloud.
 We believe the company has since tackled the issue, but it's another example of the ways in which browsing histories can leak out unexpectedly.